Background

 RP is associated with a number of different conditions.
 Usher syndrome, for example, is a combination of RP and deafness and is estimated to contribute to 14% of all RP cases overall.
 Bardet-Biedl syndrome is a rare genetic disorder that presents with rod-cone dystrophy.
 Some forms of RP are associated with mitochondrial disorders, such as the Kearns-Sayre syndrome, where the area of the macula is more affected than the periphery.

-Devices that may be able to treat RP include Argus II, the suprachoroidal implant, and other retinal implants as well as cortical implants.
+Implants that may be able to treat RP include Argus II, the suprachoroidal implant, and other retinal implants as well as cortical implants.

 Age-Related Macular Degeneration (AMD)